 - What happens first?
 What happens next?
 What is required from me now, and what will be required at different levels?

 - How much time will you and your team be spending on this?
 How much experience do you have?
 Remember, prices are not calculated merely based on time.
-Certainly at PF we do not charge you an hourly rate – and you can be so grateful for that, because it’s our responsibility to be efficient and effective.
+At PF we do not charge an hourly rate – it’s our responsibility to be efficient and effective.
 You’re not penalised if it takes us a little longer on this project than that one, as long as the scope doesn’t change.
-The fixed quote is based on our experience doing these before, the time and effort from all the team members involved, and
+The fixed quote is based on our experience doing these before, the time and effort from all the team members involved, and the value to you of the work we’re doing.

 - Who will be working with me?
 Just one person?
 A whole team?
 That will impact the cost and the ultimate value of what’s delivered.
 At PF, you aren’t just hiring one graphic designer.
 You’re getting a Client Marketing Manager who has worked with hundreds if not thousands of accountants for years, and has expertise in the strategy and the big picture and the detail too.
 A graphic designer, a content writer, a website developer, an SEO expert, a head of branding, and on and on and on.
 That is absolutely going to cost more than your friend’s brother or your random freelancer or the tiny agency just starting up.
 Yes, you can get it cheaper: but do you want that?
 What happens when your cheaper person suddenly gets a sense of their own value?
 You’ll be back to square one, and have to restart the whole relationship and conversation and discussions.